libetl/soundtransform/README.md

 ```

-Extract a part of the sound between the sample \#start and the sample \#end
+Extracts a part of the sound between the sample \#start and the sample \#end

 Parameters:
 `start` - the first sample to extract